 Neurofeedback is also recognized by the American Academy of Pediatrics as a treatment for removing ADD/ADHD symptoms as effectively as medications.

 The term “biofeedback” refers to a type of skills training in which persons learn to increase their ability to control biological responses, such as blood pressure, muscle tension, heart rate, or skin temperature, etc. Sophisticated and highly sensitive electronic instruments are commonly used in biofeedback therapy to measure and amplify physiological signals from the body and convert these signals— usually through a computer— to a form that is meaningful to both the therapist and the patient and which can be used to show moment-to-moment changes in the biological response.
 Biofeedback of muscle tension (electromyogram or EMG) has been successfully used to treat chronic muscle pain, TMJ, and tension headache.
 Biofeedback of blood pressure has been used to treat hypertension.
 Biofeedback of heart rate has been used to treat panic attack and anxiety disorders.
-Biofeedback of skin temperature has been used to treat migraine headache.
+Biofeedback of skin temperature has been used to treat migraine headache and chronic stress.

 EEG neurofeedback simply uses specialized electronic equipment to measure the electrical activity of the brain cortex (i.e., electroencephalogram or EEG) from electrodes placed on the scalp and convert this raw data into a display that the therapist and patient can easily understand and reveals moment-to-moment changes in EEG.
 With the proper feedback of moment-to-moment brain wave activity it is possible to learn to alter and control brain electrical activity or brain wave patterns to a significant degree.